VaughanJackson/vocabulary-service/README.md

 ### Query Modes

-* Thus app configures Spring Data MongoDB to support two query modes of interest.
+* This app configures Spring Data MongoDB to support two query modes of interest.

 #### Paged access to all characters (whole vocabulary)